blaylockbk/Herbie/docs/_build/html/_sources/index.rst.txt

 .. image:: _static/screenshots/usage_4.png

+Plot Fields
+^^^^^^^^^^^
+🏗 Under construction.
+I want to make some useful xarray accessors for plotting the GRIB2 fields.
+This will use tools I am developing in my `Carpenter Workshop <https://github.com/blaylockbk/Carpenter_Workshop>`_ package to plot the data on a Cartopy map or pluck points nearest specific latitudes and longitudes.

 Bulk Download
 ^^^^^^^^^^^^^
 Sometimes you need lots of data.
 Herbie can help download many files for a range of dates and forecast lead times.
 For example,

 .. code-block:: python